-Liquidity risk:

-- Investor holding units of a segregated portfolio may not able to liquidate their holding till the time recovery of money from the issuer. - 2.
+Liquidity Risk: Investor holding units of a segregated portfolio may not be able to liquidate their holding till the time recovery of money from the issuer.
 Listing of units of segregated portfolio in recognised stock exchange does not necessarily guarantee their liquidity.
 There may not be active trading of units in the stock market.
 Further trading price of units on the stock market may be significantly lower than the prevailing NAV.

-Credit risk:

-- 1. Security comprises of a segregated portfolio may not realise any value. - 2.
+Credit Risk: Security comprises of a segregated portfolio may not realise any value.
 Changes in Government Regulations: The businesses in which companies operate are exposed to a range of government regulations, related to tax benefits, liberalization, provision of infrastructure and the like.
 Changes in such regulations may affect the prospects of companies.

-Risk associated with Interest Rate Future (IRFs):
+k.
+Risk Associated with Interest Rate Future (IRFs):